eledia/moodle-block_eledia_telc_coursesearch/blocks/eledia_telc_coursesearch/docs/en/installation_and_setup.md

 - in the *General* section, click *Add a new custom field* and choose a field type
 - add *Name*, *Short name* and *Description*
     - The description is shown in the plugin to the user and formatting is supported.
+- **Translation:** The plugin supports german and english translation for the custom fields *Name* field:
+    - Syntax: `Deutscher Name;English name`
+    - If the user language is not german (any type of german), the english name is shown.
 - in the *Common course custom fields settings* section set *Visible to* to **Everyone**
 - use the custom field in at least one course that is visible to all users:
     - go to the course settings.
 In the *Additional fields*, you will find the custom field.